necrotxilok/previous.js/README.md

 [![Previous.js Logo](/img/previous_banner.png)](https://necrotxilok.github.io/previous-js/)

 # Previous.js

-The jQuery Framework.
+**The jQuery Framework.**

+Previous.js allows you to create full-stack web applications with all jQuery features on the client through a Node.js server and a simple routing system.

+It also provides a lightning-fast build system for generating static websites.

 > **Disclaimer!**
-> This project is a "meme" made for entertainment and educational purposes.
-Any similarity of this project with Next.js is purely a coincidence.
+> This project is a "meme" made for educational and entertainment purposes.
+Any similarity of this project to Next.js is purely coincidental.
 Do not use it in production environments.

-Previous.js allows you to create full-stack web applications with all jQuery features on the client through a Node.js server and a simple routing system.

-It also provides a lightning-fast build system for generating static websites.

 ## Getting Started